aadya-gupta/Understanding-How-LLMs-Process-Script-Variation/README.md

 Our experiments investigate the emergence of **Script Invariance** in Large Language Models (LLMs) across three linguistic tasks: Named Entity Recognition (NER), Part-of-Speech (POS) Tagging, and Natural Language Inference (NLI).

-> **Note to Reviewers:** This repository has been rigorously anonymized in accordance with ACL Rolling Review (ARR) double-blind guidelines.
-No author names, affiliations, or identifying metadata are present in the code or commit history.

 ---

 ## Hardware Requirements & Execution Environments